 While humanity has enjoyed almonds for millennia, almond flour as a replacement for grains in baking is relatively new on the scene.

 Its popularity is traced back to the early 2000s.
 During this period, awareness of Celiac, gluten intolerance, and digestive problems aggravated by wheat started to grow.

-Gut healing diets became popular about the same time.
+Gut healing diets became popular around the same time.
 The GAPS protocol, for example, recommends the avoidance of all grains temporarily to heal and seal the gut wall to resolve autoimmunity issues.

-The grain free primal and paleo diets became popular as well with sizable numbers of followers and a growing worldwide awareness.
+The grain-free primal and paleo diets became popular as well with sizable numbers of followers and growing worldwide awareness.